Siblings of Duchess of Cambridge reach final leg of U.S. bike race

 They have joined 348 other racers from 27 countries who are making the trek across 12 states, climbing more than 170,000 vertical feet (51,816 vertical meters), according to race organizers.

 The race is open to both amateur and professional athletes.
-While solo racers must qualify to compete, anyone may organize a team and race.
+While solo racers must qualify to compete, anyone may organise a team and race.

 Team racers must complete the race within nine days and most teams finish in about 7-1/2 days, riding a cumulative 350 to 500 miles (563 to 804 km) a day, and racing non-stop.